zetlen/fenestrate/README.md

 (Of course it works on *nix systems as well.)

-Commands:
+Common Commands:

 `make`    updates the package.json file in the current directory to contain a
           __fenestrate configuration that can be used to rewrite the node_modules directory later, using `fenestrate rewrite`.

-`rewrite` rewrites package.json and the node_modules directory to use the
+`rewrite` rewrites the node_modules directory to use the flattest possible
-          flatter dependency graph present in the __fenestrate configuration.
+          dependency graph. requires `make` first.

 `restore` defenestrates!
 It undoes the changes written to your node_modules by
           `fenestrate rewrite`.